 What a recurring finding tells the regulator

-This extends beyond the administrative failure it appears to be.
-When a finding appears in an internal audit report and the board records no implementation timeframe, and the same finding reappears the following year, the regulatory reading is not that the firm has a persistent operational problem.
-The reading is that the board received the finding, acknowledged it, and failed to manage the correction.
-A governance failure layered on top of an operational one.
+In its supervisory assessments of internal audit reports, CySEC has consistently found one failure that carries particular weight: board minutes do not contain implementation timeframes for the corrective measures decided upon.
+When the same finding reappears the following year without a recorded timeframe, the reading is not that the firm has a persistent operational problem.
+It is that the board received the finding and did not manage the correction, a governance failure layered on top of an operational one.

 Every stage of growth produces findings

-A firm that has just been licensed has built its compliance framework around a specific business model, a specific set of investment services, a specific client profile, and a specific governance structure.
-The internal audit in year one tests whether the firm that is operating corresponds to the firm that was approved.
-It almost never corresponds exactly.
-Not because the firm misrepresented itself at licensing, but because the distance between a governance document and a live operation always produces gaps.
-This is not a problem.
-It is information.
+Every licensed CIF builds its compliance framework around a specific business model, investment services, client profile, and governance structure.
+The internal audit in year one tests whether the firm operating corresponds to the firm that was approved.
+It almost never does exactly, not because the firm misrepresented itself at licensing, but because the distance between a governance document and a live operation always produces gaps.
+The same dynamic applies at every subsequent stage: adding a new service creates compliance obligations the existing framework may not yet cover, cross-border passporting introduces jurisdictional requirements that must be mapped, and new client segments change the risk profile in ways risk management procedures must absorb.

 The cheapest internal auditor is often the most expensive one